aws-samples/aws-integrations-for-cloudknox/aws-cloudknox-config/README.md

 The solution automates the initial setup and deployment in two distinct steps:

 1. Set up the custom AWS Config Rule to evaluate the CloudKnox PCI score for the IAM user
-	1. Download the custom AWS Config rule from the CLOUDKNOX_PCI.zip file provided in our GitHub repository
+	1. Download the custom AWS Config rule from the CLOUDKNOX_PCI.zip file provided in the configrules folder of this GitHub repo
-	2. Create an S3 bucket: config-rule-code-bucket-<accountid>-<region>.
+	2. Create an S3 bucket: config-rule-code-bucket-accountid-region.
 Create a CLOUDKNOX_PCI folder in the S3 bucket and upload the CLOUDKNOX_PCI.zip file there
 	3. Launch the **aws-cloudknox-custom-config-rule.yml** template and accept all defaults.
 Ensure to change the accountid and region in the source s3 bucket parameter